Coronavirus Situation Report

 We have an interesting situation here in Bali, it is strange and completely new.
 I feel safe because there are just a few cases and not many infected by Covid19.
 The government is doing well and keeping all in control just in case, but i think it is a question of days/weeks, until the rest of the world will “open doors” and everyone is coming back to normal life. – Eduardo González, Founder and CEO of Bali Tubes

 Udayana University has moved all lectures online and closed the campus offices to ensure safety for students and staff members.
-Autumn semester 2020 is supposed to start onsite like planned.
 However, Udayana University has prepared to offer our students a possibility to start their studies online in case travel restrictions would prevent them starting the semester onsite.
-We can accept applications to the autumn semester 2020 until the 20th of July.

 “The outbreak means a lot for Udayana University.
 In response to the pandemic, the university has applied “Work and Study from Home” system in which online media is now fully implied.
 Despite harms it has caused, our Rector invites all members of the community to learn from this situation.
 It is true that the pandemic has brought many changes in many sectors and has demanded us to adapt instantaneously, but, the best thing that we can do is to learn from the mistakes, draw lessons and take the wisdom from it to be used in the future.” – Ni Agung Santhi, Coordinator of BIPAS

 Undiknas University has moved all the classes online and closed the campuses at University area to protect the health of all students and staff.
 Individual guidance in learning related problems has been offered to our students when it has been needed.
-Upcoming autumn semester 2020 is supposed to take place onsite with normal classroom lectures.
-However, Undiknas University has prepared to start the semester online in case our students could not travel onsite due to travel restrictions.
+Upcoming autumn semester 2020 is supposed to take place online for the first half of the semester and onsite with normal classroom lectures during the second half.
+Undiknas University has prepared to start the semester online in case our students could not travel onsite due to travel restrictions.
 Students can continue the semester onsite at any point they are able to arrive Bali.
-Applications to the autumn semester can be accepted until the 31th of July.

 “Our campus has done its best in providing the lessons for all the students.
 Our students may study online using our integrated system and are still having their classes in real time with the lecturers.
 The students also do not have to be worried about bottlenecks because all our lecturers and employees are ready to give a solution online and remotely.
 Stay safe and blessed. “ – Ida Nyoman Basmantra, Head of International Office Undiknas University